Aloneiscool37/temp-mail-fuck/README.md

 > temp-mail-fuck - Your best friend in the world of email.

 ### Why ?
-I am a very poor person, there are 14 people in my family and they are also poor can you imagine ? we just can't afford to pay$ 19 for a fucking 1000 requests per month for some one-time mail.
+I am a very poor person, there are 14 people in my family and they are also poor can you imagine ?
+And my grandmother is generally 88 years old.
+We just can't afford to pay$ 19 for a fucking 1000 requests per month for some one-time mail.
 And what if really want to ? we accidentally noticed that, the most fashionable [Cloudflare] (/media/Cloudflare.jpg) skips all the main api requests and decided to [use it](https://github.com/prohetamine/temp-mail-fuck#readme), [thank you](https://temp-mail.org/) for this opportunity, now my [family](https://www.npmjs.com/package/temp-mail-fuck) eats mailboxes!
 I hope my contribution will make it easier for someone [life](https://www.patreon.com/prohetamine).

 ### Get started